talkol/ton-content/BLOG08.md

 * Participation is not open and new candidates for membership may be denied
 * Membership requires approval by a majority of existing members
 * Participation rights are normally not transferable

+The number of participants in a closed DAO can be dynamic, so a better example to differentiate between the two types may be: being an employee of Tesla = closed like a *closed DAO*, being a shareholder of publicly traded Tesla = open like an *open DAO*.

 ## Terminology: DAO vs. multi-sig